Methods of Stones Quarrying

 Following operations are involved in quarrying by blasting.

 - Boring: Blast holes of the required diameter and depth are made with a jumper.
 A little water is poured into the hole at intervals to soften the stone.
 The jumper is rotated each time it strikes the rock.
 When the hole is drilled to the required depth, it is cleared of the debris by scraper or spoon.
-If the holes are of the bigger size, or if the rocks are off harder variety, holes may be drilled by pneumatic or percussion drilling machine.
+If the holes are of the bigger size, or if the rocks are of harder variety, holes may be drilled by a pneumatic or percussion drilling machine.

 - Charging: The holes so drilled are dried thoroughly using a tag tried to a scrapper at the end.
-The Charge of gunpowder or gun-cotton (Dynamite) is put into the hole and greased priming needle or fused cord is placed in position.
+The Charge of gunpowder or gun-cotton (Dynamite) is put into the hole and a greased priming needle or fused cord is placed in position.

-- Tamping: The hole is filled up with damp clay and rounded hard with the help of taming rod.
-The priming needle is kept rotating during the tamping operation to facilitate its withdraw without disturbing the tamped clay, after the tamping operations is over, The priming needle is then taken out and the 60 to 70% of the space is filled with fine gunpowder.
+- Tamping: The hole is filled up with damp clay and rounded hard with the help of a tamping rod.
+The priming needle is kept rotating during the tamping operation to facilitate its withdraw without disturbing the tamped clay, after the tamping operations are over, The priming needle is then taken out and 60 to 70% of the space is filled with fine gunpowder.
 A slow fuse is inserted into the hole, keeping about 1 M length of the fuse projecting out of the ballast hole.
 This will give sufficient time to the person firing it to move away to a safe place.
 Detonators are sometimes used in places of the fuse to explode the dynamite.

-- Firing: The charge present in the blast holes is fired either with help of a match or with the help of electric spark.
+- Firing: The charge present in the blast holes is fired either with help of a match or with the help of an electric spark.
 However, detonators are used when the explosives are dynamited.